For the latest COVID information Click Here.

 If you are prescribed tocilizumab you should not be immunised with ‘live’ vaccines such as:

 People with rheumatoid arthritis are at increased risk of lymphoma and some other cancers.
-Medicines that change your immune system like tocilizumab may increase this risk.
+Medicines that affect your immune system like tocilizumab may increase this risk.
+Skin cancers have been reported in people taking tocilizumab and yearly skin checks are recommended.